 The following FAQs pertain to the UNC-CH Cable TV (CATV) service.
 This service is primarily designed for on-campus residents, although some departments may subscribe to the service as well.
 The service is managed by Information Technology Services.

-An updated listing of the channels offered by UNC can be found on the ITS Telecom website.
+An updated listing of the channels offered by UNC can be found on the Channel Lineup page.

 You will need a standard Coax cable to connect your TV or TV Tuner to our CATV system.
 If your monitor does not have a Coax input/port then it’s literally a monitor and not a TV.
 It may be HD-ready, which means you’ll also have to purchase an HDTV Tuner.